-Key #4 – Tame and Maintain Simplified & Organized Spaces by:
+Key #4 – Tame and Maintain Simplified and Organized Spaces by:

-- Making and taking the time to properly put things away or to go through those baskets/bins as soon as you start to see them getting cluttered.
+- Making time to properly put things away and go through your baskets/bins as soon as you start to see them getting cluttered.

 - Asking yourself, “If I had to move or downsize today, would I take this item with me?”

-- Being an intentional shopper when you are grocery shopping, clothes shopping or shopping to decorate the spaces in your home.
+- Being an intentional shopper when you are grocery shopping, clothes shopping, or shopping for home decor items.

 - Only Handle It Once (OHIO) means picking up after yourself throughout the day and placing items back where they belong.

-- Having a solid game plan for things like paper clutter, arts and crafts your kids bring home, unexpected gifts and other random items.
+- Having a solid game plan for things like paper clutter, crafts your kids bring home, unexpected gifts, and other random items.

 52 Weeks to a Simplified and Organized Home Challenge Guidelines:

-- This list is meant to be a guideline for activities that can help you simplify, organize and declutter multiple areas of your life.
-It can be easily customized to fit your needs throughout the year especially if a specific date doesn’t work well for your schedule, you a task finish early or you need more time than what has been allotted.
+- This list is meant to be a guideline for activities to help you simplify, organize, and declutter multiple areas of your life.
+It can be easily customized to fit your needs throughout the year.
+Especially, if a specific date doesn’t work well for your schedule, you finish a task early or you need more time than what has been allotted.

-- That said, I wouldn’t allow yourself to get more than 2 weeks behind or off track.
+- If at all possible, don’t allow yourself to get more than 2 weeks behind or off track.
 If you find yourself off track at all, simply pick back up the following week and get started again.

 - I highly encourage you to let go of “someday” items.
 As in “someday” I’m going to…make a quilt…finish that scrapbook….give that tiny bookcase a makeover…craft that Christmas gift…frame that old poster.
 You know which “someday” items you’re holding onto and we do too!
-If you don’t have a solid plan in the next few weeks to tackle a specific project with those items – let it go.
+If you don’t have a solid game plan in the next week to take action on a specific project with those items – let it go.

 Here is a look at the schedule we’ll be using over the next 52 weeks…